kurtjd/hack-computer/vm_emulator/README.md

 </pre>

 Known problems:
-There must be a subtle difference to the Java VM Emulator still.
+~~There must be a subtle difference to the Java VM Emulator still.
 Mark Armbrust's Float.jack stuff does not finish the self-test.
-Please take a look and find the bug!
+Please take a look and find the bug!~~
 <pre>
 	http://nand2tetris-questions-and-answers-forum.52.s1.nabble.com/file/n4025143/Float_1_5.zip
 	http://nand2tetris-questions-and-answers-forum.52.s1.nabble.com/Floating-point-arithmetic-td4025143.html
 </pre>
+This has been fixed.
+The problem was the if(x) check in the `if-goto` execution.
+It should operate as if(~(x=0)) in Jack language.

 ## Requirements
 * C compiler
 * SDL2